Sangakkara to become first non-British president of MCC

 (Reuters) – Former Sri Lanka captain Kumar Sangakkara has been named as the first non-British president of Marylebone Cricket Club (MCC) and will take up his one-year post in October.

-Sangakkara’s nomination was announced by current president, Anthony Wreford, at the MCC annual general meeting at Lord’s on Wednesday.
+Sangakkara’s nomination was announced by current president, Anthony Wreford, at the MCC annual general meeting at Lord’s yesterday.

 Former Sri Lanka wicketkeeper-batsman Sangakkara, who scored 12,400 runs in 134 tests, appears twice on the honours boards at Lord’s.